 Has the curve flattened in LA County?

 through June 9, 2021.
-The cumulative death rate (# of deaths in relation to # of cases) since

-According to County guidance, all residents, business owners and employees must continue to observe and practice all COVID-19 physical distancing

-Is social distancing still needed?
+The cumulative death rate (# of deaths in relation to # of cases) since to County guidance, all residents, business owners and employees must continue to observe and practice COVID-19 physical distancing, mask requirements Is social distancing still needed?
 Has the Stay at Home Order been lifted?